azmainm/standup-tickets-sp/functions/README.md

     - Generates concise titles (max 5 words) using GPT
     - Creates issues in the configured Jira project
     - Assigns issues to participants using email mapping
+11. **Teams Integration**: Sends standup summary to Teams channel (if webhook configured)
+    - Formats summary with new and updated tasks per participant
+    - Includes ticket IDs and coding/non-coding classifications
+    - Provides link to admin panel for detailed task view
+    - Gracefully skips if webhook URL not configured
-11. **Local Backup**: Saves transcript to local file for reference
+12. **Local Backup**: Saves transcript to local file for reference
-12. **Logging**: Comprehensive logging for monitoring and debugging
+13. **Logging**: Comprehensive logging for monitoring and debugging

 ### MongoDB Data Structure